How to make a Perfect Latte at Home (with an espresso machine)

 Additional Toppings and Syrups (optional)

-How To Make A Latte at Home With An Espresso Machine And Steam Wand
+How To Make A Latte With An Espresso Machine And Steam Wand

 1. Preheat your cup

 Preheating is a small step, but it is essential.
-If you don’t preheat your cup, your espresso shot will go cold while you steam or froth the milk.
+If you don’t preheat your cup, your espresso shot will go cold while you steam and froth your milk.

 Most espresso machines have a cup warmer.
-If you don’t have one on your machine, fill your cup with hot water and let it sit for a minute while you prepare your espresso shot.
+If you don’t have one on your machine, fill your cup with hot water and let it sit for a minute while you prepare your shot of espresso.
 Once your cup has warmed up, move onto step two.

 2. Pull a double shot of espresso